 Financial Analysis and Valuation for Lawyers

-Use finance to win big for your clients
+Understand finance principles to win big for your clients

-Taught by Harvard Law School faculty, this Harvard Online course is designed to help you navigate your organization's or client’s financial goals while increasing profitability and minimizing risks.
+Taught by Harvard Law School faculty, this Harvard Online course helps attorneys navigate financial situations to increase profitability and minimize risk.

 What You'll Learn

 Google pays $2 billion for Fitbit, which has yet to turn a profit.
 How did Google come up with that price?
 Bayer agrees to pay more than $10 billion to settle claims that its weedkiller, Roundup, caused cancer.
 Why not $15 billion or $5 billion?

 Lawyers negotiate deals and manage lawsuits involving billions of dollars each year.
 To do that, you need more than legal expertise.
 You need a fundamental understanding of the finances behind a deal or dispute, including how to read and analyze financial statements or use financial concepts to value a business, patent, or marital estate.
 You need more than law knowledge to advise a client on any significant transaction—and to help a client even assess whether it's best to pursue a claim or to settle.

 Successful attorneys cannot rely solely on CFOs, accounting teams, or outside experts.
 You need to independently understand the financial opportunities your client faces and how to talk about them using the language of accounting.
 Through examples of valuations, disputes, and presentations from real-world practitioners, Financial Analysis and Valuation for Lawyers will teach you how to interpret and use financial data, make a business case for a deal or lawsuit, and understand when and how experts can support—or undermine—your work.